Skip to main content

 • @muamarisha (175K subscribers).
 Makeup artist Marina Orlova boldly proclaims the cult of beauty in everything she shares with her subscribers.

 • @__cheapbeauty__ (73.4K subscribers).
-Blogger Dinara is a beauty girlfriend to her audience.
+Blogger Dinara is a beautiful girlfriend to her audience.
 She provides valuable beauty tips and life hacks, as well as reviews on affordable cosmetics in a straightforward, ‘want/can afford’ style.

 Each blogger caters to a different demographic of women, but they all have one thing in common: an interest in cosmetics and body care products.
 This is how we segmented the potential audience.
 Next, we decided on the format of the cooperation.

-Instagram Reels video content
+Instagram Reels Video Content

 A few years ago, stories and posts were the go-to formats for advertising.
-Now reels are the way to go.
+Now, reels are the way to go.
 It lets you reach a lot more people organically without any targeting tools.

 A lot of blogger accounts are made up of nothing but vertical videos.
 Some create an entire series of Reels to motivate viewers to subscribe to the account.
 Reels with more views maximize organic reach and find new audiences.